Keʻelikōlani: Kahalaiʻa

 In 1909 Sheldon Dibble published the date of Kahalaiʻa's death as 1826 however, he places Pauahi's death in 1825.
 Also in 1906, Thomas G. Thrum's; "Hawaiian Annual" lists Kahalaiʻa's death as 1826 as well however, in their 1922 edition state that Kahalaiʻa had died during the battle.
-John Fawcett Pogue published an account of the rebellion written by Hawaiian students in his book; "Moolelo of Ancient Hawaii" in 1858.
+John Fawcett Pogue published an account of the rebellion written by Hawaiian students in his book Moolelo of Ancient Hawaii in 1858.
 In 2002 Peter R. Mills clarified translations and conclusions from Charles W. Kenn about the writings in which Kenn describes a "sacrifice" interpreted as relating to Kahalaiʻa.
 Mills noted that the figure had not died during the battle and was not buried at the fort.
 Archer believed that Kahalaiʻa died of whooping cough in an outbreak in 1826 along with Kalani Pauahi.
-Kamakau mentions an outbreak of "cough and bronchitis" that killed several people including Pauahi and then goes on to discuss Kalanimoku and Kahalaiʻa's death but not how they died.
+Kamakau mentions an outbreak of "cough and bronchitis" that killed Pauahi and others and then discusses Kalanimoku and Kahalaiʻa's death, but not how they died.
 Kamakau only mentions that Boki took over as the young king's kahu after Kahalaiʻa's death.